Xtages/docs.xtages.com/content/en/projects/_index.md

 ## Creating a Project

 Projects are created from templates that are available under the [console’s home page](https://console.xtages.com/).
-When a new project is created a corresponding **private** GitHub repository will be created.
+When a new project is created a corresponding **private** [GitHub repository](/github) will be created.
 Pushes to the main branch of the repository will run the CI pipeline for the project.

+{{< respfig src="project_creation.png" caption="New project form." >}}